 Source: Bukhari:6459

-• The Incident in Taif where he faced severe rejection and hostility
+- The Incident in Taif where he faced severe rejection

 Tablighi Jamaat’s revival of the Mujahadah in Da’wah

-In this time and age, the method of Tablighi Jamaat is one of the ways to engage in the Mujahadah of Da’wa as how the Prophets went through.
-This is one of the greatest paths towards Islah and the acceptance from Allah.
-Here are some of the Mujahadahs we endure in our Da’wah mission:
+Today, Tablighi Jamaat offers a way to practice the Mujahadah of Da’wa as the Prophets did.
+This is a great path to Islah and Allah’s acceptance.
+Here are some Mujahadahs we face in our Da’wah mission:

 Mujahadah #1 – We go to people, not people come to us!

-The typical way Da’wah is done today involves organizing a lecture, advertising it, and delivering the lecture to those who attend.
-While there is nothing wrong with this approach and it is also a Sunnah, how do we reach those far from Deen?
+Today’s typical Da’wah involves organizing lectures for those who attend.
+While this approach is also a Sunnah, how do we reach those far from Deen?

-Another common method of Da’wah today is through Social Media or Online Media like YouTube.
-While this can bring millions of views, those views are mostly fans and practising Muslims.
-A large portion of the Ummah is not consuming any of these Islamic lectures.
-For example, Maulana Tariq Jameel has the most subscribed YouTube channel among Islamic scholars worldwide.
+Social Media or YouTube is another common Da’wah method now.
+Though it can bring millions of views, these are mostly from fans and practicing Muslims.
+Many Muslims never watch these Islamic lectures.
+For example, Maulana Tariq Jameel’s YouTube channel has the most subscribers among Islamic scholars worldwide.
 As of 2024, he has 8.3 million subscribers.
-However, there are 220 million Muslim Urdu speakers worldwide.
-These subscribers are not even 5% of this.
+But out of 220 million Muslim Urdu speakers worldwide, these subscribers are only 5%.

-In Tablighi Jamaat, we don’t wait for people but go to people instead.
+In Tablighi Jamaat, we don’t wait for people – we go to them instead.

 Mujahadah #2 – We go to people far from Deen

-Mujahadah #3 – We struggle to convince practising Muslims to be involved in Da’wah.
+Mujahadah #3 – We try to convince practicing Muslims to join Da’wah.

-Another Mujahadah (difficulty) we endure is to get practising Muslims involved in Da’wah (Da’ees), or any efforts of Deen for that matter (like establishing a Masjid, Madrasa, etc).
-We do this by sparking the Fikr (worry and concern) of Deen in them by inviting them to go out in Jamaat.
-In Jamat, as they give Da’wah to others (for example during Gasht), the Fikr of Deen slowly grows in them.
+Another Mujahadah (difficulty) is getting practicing Muslims involved in Da’wah (as Da’ees) or any Deen efforts.
+We aim to spark the Fikr (concern) of Deen in them by inviting them to go in Jamaat.
+In Jamat, they will give Da’wah to others and slowly develop the Fikr of Deen.

-Today, the majority of practising Muslims are not involved in any efforts of Deen at all.
-Alhamdulillah, they earn a Halal living, pray, fast, pay Zakat, etc, but an important component of the Sunnah, which is Da’wah and establishing Deen, is missing in their life.
+Today, most practicing Muslims are not involved in any effort of Deen.
+Alhamdulillah, they earn a Halal living, pray, fast, pay Zakat, etc., but an important part of the Sunnah – Da’wah and establishing Deen – is missing from their lives.

-Mujahadah #4 – We give Da’wah as a Nobody (without status)
+Mujahadah #4 – We give Da’wah as a Nobody (without fame or status)

-In Tablighi Jamaat, we learn to give Da’wah as an unknown person.
-We learn to humble ourselves in front of people.
-We have to put ourselves down and talk politely for the sake of Allah.
+In Tablighi Jamaat, we learn to give Da’wah as unknown people.
+We learn to humble ourselves.
+We speak politely for Allah’s sake.

-This was the Sunnah of the prophets (AS).
-They were often looked down upon.
-This is despite some of them having the best of intelligence, qualifications, lineage, etc, yet they are treated like the underdogs in society.
-Their early followers are often low-status people.
+This was the Sunnah of most prophets (AS).
+People often looked down on them despite their intelligence, qualifications, and good lineage.
+They were treated like society’s underdogs.
+Their followers were often low-status people.

-There is nothing wrong with being famous or “high status”, but If Da’wah is to be restricted to such people, there are not many people available for Da’wah.
+There’s nothing wrong with being famous or “high status,” but if Da’wah were limited to such people, few would be available for this work.

-Mujahadah #5 – We get rejections and disappointments
+Mujahadah #5 – We face rejections and disappointments

 In Tablighi Jamaat, we are either: